constantingleyze/Parisian-Option-Pricing/README.md

   3. **Speed and Practical Efficiency**: Finally, we assess the computational cost of each method.
 The Laplace transform approach is nearly instantaneous (sub-second execution), whereas the naive and Brownian Bridge simulations require between 16 and 30 seconds to generate 1 million trajectories with    500 discretization steps, depending on the setup.
 The additional cost introduced by variance reduction remains modest and is well justified by the significant gains in estimator precision.

-**Implementation Details**:
+**Programming and Optimization Choices**:
-All implementation decisions - including algorithmic design and optimization techniques - are documented in the **Appendix**.
-This includes justifications for performance-related choices made in our code.
+In **Appendix 2**, we detail our choice of programming language as well as the optimization techniques used to handle large-scale simulations efficiently.
+This includes the use of Python, performance-focused libraries, and implementation strategies aimed at reducing computation time.

 **Visual Outputs**:
-We also provide **screenshots of selected results**, including pricing tables and graphical comparisons, to give a quick visual overview of each method’s behavior under different configurations.
+We also provide in **Appendix 3** screenshots of selected results, including pricing tables and graphical comparisons, to give a quick visual overview of each method’s behavior under different configurations.

 **Interactive Notebook**:
 The full project is available as a **Python Jupyter notebook** within the repository.
 This allows readers to easily reproduce our simulations, explore parameter variations, and consult the implemented algorithms in a clear, executable format.